Chicago mayor fires city’s top cop over ‘ethical lapses’

 CHICAGO (AP) — Chicago Mayor Lori Lightfoot fired Police Supt.
-Eddie Johnson on Monday, saying her decision was based his “ethical lapses.”
+Eddie Johnson on Monday, saying her decision was based on his “ethical lapses.”

 Lightfoot said she decided to fire Johnson after reviewing an inspector general’s report on its investigation into a recent incident in which he was found asleep behind the wheel of his SUV.
 Lightfoot didn’t provide additional details.